-Career Average Re-Valued Earnings (CARE) Scheme: A pension scheme where benefits are built up for each working year and then "revalued" annually by an agreed index.
+Career Average Scheme: Career average re-valued earnings Scheme, A pension scheme where benefits are built up for each working year and then "revalued" annually by an agreed index.

-Committee of Management: Board to manage the Fund under the powers vested in it by Regulations governing the respective Schemes.
+Committee of Management: Board to manage the Fund under the powers vested in it by Regulations governing the Schemes.
 Comprising of; a chairman, 5 employer representatives, 4 member representatives, 2 pensioner representative and 1 Admitted Body employer representative.